 For instance, let’s Look at it from the perspective of your intimate other.
 Writing is a lonely job for them, too, I can assure you.
 So many times, my wife has eaten alone, or spent the evening alone at the TV, or gone out biking alone because I was in the grip of the paragraph that wouldn’t let me go.

-It can even be a pain at the other end of the spectrum for her: maybe we just won’t shut up about the work.
+The pain can show up at the other end of the spectrum for them, too: maybe we just won’t shut up about the work.
 Maybe we go on and on about some aspect of it that’s absolutely fascinating…whether it’s fascinating to them or not.

 And then there are the friends in our lives.
 The best friends you had those long conversations with about what to do with the main character who’s in jail and you don’t know how to get him out, but he has to because the clock is ticking and the whole story falls apart if he doesn’t.